Ideas-on-Stage/ideasonstage.com/content/guides/event-organizer-guide/index.en.md

 ### Use S.M.A.R.T.
 Objectives

 - **S**pecific.
 They are clear, understandable and as precise as possible, even out of context.
 - **M**easurable.
-They allow you to track your progress and assess the result.
+They are precisely defined and allow you to track your progress and assess the result.
 - **A**chievable.
 They must be ambitious enough to represent a challenge and boost motivation and concentration towards their achievement but without discouraging your team from reaching them.
 - **R**elevant.
 The objectives of your event must be part of a global business strategy.
 Ask yourself if your event helps you meet the challenges of your business.
 And take your resources into consideration (human, financial, material, time); your goal should be consistent with your situation.
 - **T**ime bound.
 You need to set a date to reach your goals.
 Do not hesitate to break down a main objective into several steps, which can correspond to given periods (a month for example).